in2code-de/powermail/Documentation/ForDevelopers/SignalSlots/Index.rst

 Powermail offers a lot of SignalSlots (Extbase pendant to Hooks) to extend the functions from your extension.
-Please report to forge.typo3.org if you need a new signal.
+Please report to `GitHub <https://github.com/einpraegsam/powermail/issues>`_ if you need a new signal.

 .. t3-field-list-table::
  :header-rows: 1